livialima/livialima-net/docs/index.md

 # Awesome support from you

-If you appreciate my work, you can [buy me a beer](https://www.buymeacoffee.com/livialima "Thanks!") or become my [patron](https://www.patreon.com/livialima "support me on Patreon") if you feel extra generous.
+If you appreciate my work, you can [buy me a coffee](https://www.buymeacoffee.com/livialima "Thanks!") or become my [sponsor](https://github.com/sponsors/livialima/ "sponsor me on GitHub") if you feel extra generous.

 ---------------------------